ministryofjustice/hmpps-forge/examples-app/server/journeys/forge-developer-guide/content/validation.md

 ## Validation and submit hooks

 Validation results are consumed by submit hooks.
-For validation to run at all, the matched submit hook must set `validate: true`:
+For validation to run, the matched submit hook must set `validate` to `true` or to a group list:

 ```typescript
 onSubmission: [